nikitaeverywhere/ethereum-delegated-tx-service/readme.md

 You have 2 options of how to provide your very own private key to the container/back end:

 1. Set `DELEGATE_PK=2CCA...C1FA` environment variable.
-2. Put a single file with plain private key to `/config/delegate/<any-file-name>`.
+2. Put a single file with the plain private key to `/config/delegate/<any-file-name>`.
 3. Use default public hard-coded private key (no way!).

-The delegate account's private key will be picked up from the above methods in order, if present.
+The delegate account's private key will be picked up from the above methods in order if present.

 ## Is there anything missing?